-I was born in 1955 in Cleveland, Ohio, and grew up mostly in New York state.
+I was born in Cleveland, Ohio, and grew up mostly in New York state.
 I went to college in New England and graduate school in California.
 I now live in Nashville, Tennessee.

 The first book I ever read by myself was called Little Bobo and His Blue Jacket.
 I still have it.
 I learned to read when I was three, but I know now that this doesn't mean much.
 My brother didn't really read until he was seven, and now he reads more and remembers it better than I do.

 My favorite books when I was growing up were Charlotte's Web; The Phantom Tollbooth; The Lion, the Witch, and the Wardrobe; The Return of the Twelves; The Jungle Book; The Princess and the Goblin; Five Children and It; Mrs. Mike; Pippi Longstocking; Hitty, Her First Hundred Years; The Secret Garden; the first half of The Once and Future King; Emily of New Moon, poems by William Blake, Ogden Nash, and especially Don Marquis.

 As I grew older, my favorites included Kristin Lavransdatter; the second half of The Once and Future King; A Death in the Family; anything by Charles Dickens, especially Bleak House and A Tale of Two Cities; poems by John Donne; essays by E.B.
 White (the author of Charlotte's Web); and anything by Jane Austen, James Thurber, and George Eliot.

 I taught Italian and other subjects at Vanderbilt University for many years, and I like to travel, especially to Italy, and especially with my family.
 My other hobby is knitting.
 I used to skydive (that's how I met my husbandon the ground, not in the air!) and I recently made a skydive as part of research for a novel I'm writing.